Program and Site Location: 24 Hour Supportive Housing, Burdock

 - Occupational First Aid Level 1 required.

 - Readiness to complete in-house online training within the first month of employment.

 - Mental Health First Aid, ASIST, and Trauma Informed Practice an asset.

-How to apply: Please submit your application with a detailed cover letter and resume with the reference “Temporary Full-Time Burdock Graveyards” to email@example.com.
+How to apply: Please submit your application with a detailed cover letter and resume with the reference “Permanent Full-Time Friday to Tuesday Burdock Graveyards” to email@example.com.
 This position will remain open until the successful candidate has been found.
-You may also apply directly apply online at https://askwellness.ca/careers/

 The ASK Wellness Society offers assistance from an Employment Advisor.

 If you self-identify as Indigenous (First Nations, Métis, or Inuit) and/or would like assistance with the application process, job readiness, interview readiness or tips for resume and cover letter writing, we encourage you to contact us, and you will be redirected to our Employment Advisor.

 The ASK Wellness Society is dedicated to promoting diversity/multiculturalism with inclusion as one of our Core Values.
 All qualified applicants will receive consideration for employment without regard to race, ethnicity, religion, gender identity or expression, sexual orientation, national origin, disability, or age.